jadsonjs/snooper/README.md

 # Snooper

-Snooper is a project to collect data from repositories like GitHub.
+Snooper is a project to collect data from repositories like GitHub, TravisCI and Sonar.

 #### Versions:

- - 1.0 - Basic Queries from GitHub.
+ - 0.23 - Improve Clone and Download options

 #### Authors: